ptrui/performance-tool/README.md

 ## Local Setup

-The tool requires that requests to the Google Page Insights API are made from localhost address so you will need to setup MAMP or similar to run from a local web server.
+1) The tool requires that requests to the Google Page Insights API are made from localhost address so you will need to setup MAMP or similar to run from a local web server.
+2) Also you will need to extract the bower_components.zip and run "compass watch" from the performance-tool directory.
+As soon as you make a save on any scss file within the performance-tool/scss directory this will generate the css file required

 # Foundation Compass Template